 Navigate to the task plan page as described in the section How to access above.

-Click on ‘Add External Task on the task bar (beneath the title at the top of the page) to bring up a list of all tasks in all projects.
+Click on ‘Add External Task' (to the right of the '+' icon) on the task bar to bring up a list of all tasks in all projects.

 Select an external task from the list and click on ‘Apply’.